ClueMaster-LLC/TimerDisplay-Electron/ENVIRONMENT.md

 **Important Notes:**
 - DEV and PROD builds can be installed side-by-side (different app IDs)
+- Build outputs are separated: `dist-dev/` for dev, `dist-prod/` for prod (both gitignored)
 - Installation is per-user (`perMachine: false`) to enable differential updates
 - Keep last 2-3 releases in GitHub for differential update support
 - Differential updates only work when both old and new versions exist on GitHub
+- Installer no longer cleans up legacy "ClueMaster-Timer" registry entries (removed as of v2025.12.13)

 ## Testing Locally